 - Your spouse.
 If he or she is an eligible public school retiree, you will be covered together on one contract.

-- Your unmarried child by birth or legal adoption until December 31 of the year in which he or she turns age 19.
+- Your unmarried child until Dec.
+31 of the year in which he or she turns age 19.
 In the case of legal adoption, a child is eligible for coverage as of the date of placement.
 Placement occurs when you become legally obligated for the total or partial support of the child in anticipation of adoption.

 - Your unmarried child by legal guardianship until age 18.

-- Your unmarried child by birth or legal adoption who is a full-time student and dependent on you for support, until December 31 of the year in which he or she reaches age 25 or the end of the graduation month, whichever comes first.
+- Your unmarried child who is a full-time student and dependent on you for support, until Dec.
+31 of the year in which he or she reaches age 25 or the end of the graduation month, whichever comes first.
 See Affordable Care Act below for more information.

-- Your unmarried child by birth or legal adoption who is totally and permanently disabled, dependent on you for support, and unable to self-sustain employment.
+- Your unmarried child who is totally and permanently disabled, dependent on you for support, and unable to self-sustain employment.
 See coverage for disabled dependents below for more information.

 - Either your parent(s) or parent(s)-in-law residing in your household - one set of parents or the other, but not both.

 Coverage for your eligible dependents is the same as yours.
 Note: Your stepchild is not eligible for coverage.

 You are responsible for immediately notifying ORS of any change in your status or that of your dependents that would affect insurance eligibility.
 If it is discovered that an ineligible person is covered by you, that person will be terminated retroactively, and you may be responsible for repaying any claims made on their behalf.

 You will be asked to provide photocopies of the following:

 - Government-issued marriage certificate or matching addresses on valid driver's licenses and most recent tax Form 1040 showing filing married.

 - Government-issued birth certificates as proof of age and relationship.